 Every January, I set ambitious goals for myself.
 I chase them in earnest for a few weeks.
 Then, before I even realize what’s happened, it’s March and many of my good intentions have evaporated beneath the pressures of everyday day life.
 This year, I’m trying a new tactic.
 At the end of each month, I’m taking five minutes to ask myself what worked, what didn’t, and what I’d like to stop, start, or continue doing the next month.
 On the list for what worked in January and will continue as long as I need to get dinner on the table: Avocado Tuna Cakes.

-Goals I set for myself in the kitchen this year include cutting down on our monthly grocery bill, going meatless twice per week, and eating seafood two to three times per week.
+Goals I set for myself in the kitchen this year include cutting down on our monthly grocery bill, going meatless twice per week (thank you, Avocado Egg Salad), and eating seafood two to three times per week.

 The meatless meal part has been easy—if you need some suggestions, you can check out the vegetarian section of my recipe index—but seafood portion has been harder, especially since I live in landlocked Wisconsin.